 - Other information you provide us with

 If you work with us.
-In addition to the above, the information we collect may also include:
+In addition to the above, the information we collect and process may also include:

 - Visa, permit or residence card